pagliares/refactoring-hands-on/README.md

     <img src="UML_Diagrams/09/09_04/Sequence_Diagram.png" alt="UML Sequence diagram">
 </p>

+## 10 - refactoring-hands-on

+Tenth version of the example.
+In this version we apply the Rename refactoring to translate all identifiers (class name, methods, attributes, etc) to english in order to align with the ideintiers used in Chapter 1 of the original textbook (written in english).

 ## Exercise 01 - refactoring-hands-on

 In this exercise, the student must evolve version 09.4 of the software to incorporate one more type of movie: Musical.
 Musical films cost R$ 2.00 per rental with the right to keep the film for 2 days.
 For Musical type movies, the fine and frequent rental points are calculated as follows: